test

 Furthermore, the event featured a presentation on HP Indigo technology, which enhances production flexibility while utilizing environmentally friendly printing oils and inks.
 This initiative underscores BJC’s commitment to advancing sustainability within the printing industry while simultaneously strengthening relationships and enhancing supplier development, fostering a shared path toward a sustainable future.

-The seminar was attended by 180 suppliers.
+The seminar was attended by 180 participants.

 2.Capacity Building on Green Industry Requirements